ansible/ansible/docs/docsite/rst/windows_faq.rst

 * Each process over WinRM is run in an non-interactive process, any applications that rely on having an interactive session will not work.

-* Wgeb running through WinRM, Windows restricts access to internal Windows API's like the Windows Update API and DPAPI which some installers and programs rely on.
+* When running through WinRM, Windows restricts access to internal Windows API's like the Windows Update API and DPAPI which some installers and programs rely on.